molikd/ND_ICG_2020/docs/README.md

   - Day One - Julia Fitness Landscapes
     - Final project status update due:
       - email Chissa and Dave a 350ish word or less on the status of your final project.
-  - Day Two - Running Fitness Models in Julia
+  - Day Two - Guest Lecture - Pavel Dimens
 - Week Thirteen: Population Genomics, Still more Populations.
   - Day One - Time Zones, Coordinate Transformations
   - Day Two - Finding local optima